karannagupta/nds-advanced-search/README.md

 ## Features

 * Makes uses of WordPress transients to cache the search results.
-The transient expipry is one hour.
+The transient expiry is six hours.
-* The AJAX request for search suggestions is also cahced to prevent ajax calls when a search term is repeated
+* The AJAX request for search suggestions is also cached to prevent ajax calls when a search term is repeated
 * Specify post types to include in search from the `Dashboard->Settings->Advanced Search Settings`
 * Does not depend on Theme Page Templates
 * Makes use of my `Object Oriented Plugin Bolier Plate` here: https://github.com/nuancedesignstudio/WordPress-Plugin-Boilerplate